Graph-Based Alternatives to LLMs for Human Simulation: Prompts to LLM

 \item[Agentic CoT prompt:] We directly adopt from \cite{park2024generative} with minimal modifications.
 The method consists of two stages.
 First, the individual's features and prior responses are given to an \emph{expert reflection} module, which produces concise observations about the person's stances.
 Second, these observations, together with the individual's context, are passed to a prediction module that outputs an answer in the JSON format. \end{description}

 All examples presented in this section use synthetic profiles and responses, not real individuals, to protect privacy (\Cref{appendix:limitations_potential_risks}).
 For fine-tuning, we apply cross-entropy loss to the single answer token immediately following the input prompt.
-We note that GPT-OSS \citep{openai2025gptoss120bgptoss20bmodel} and Qwen-3 \citep{yang2025qwen3} use distinct response formats and detail the required tokenization and formatting in \Cref{appendix:note_gpt_oss}.
+We note that Qwen-3 \citep{yang2025qwen3} and GPT-OSS \citep{openai2025gptoss120bgptoss20bmodel} use distinct response formats and detail the required tokenization and formatting in \Cref{appendix:note_gpt_oss}.